 Building on the outcomes of the Vancouver Conference, the TransForm partnership decided to consolidate the insights on ICC so far in a 2-days expert workshop in Brussels.
 To make ICC really self-evident, to make it the new standard of care, we needed to make ICC's overarching ambition tangible, communicable and explainable.
 Reflecting on the purpose and ambition of ICC was about designing the narrative for evolving from the now (‘as is’) towards the aspirational future (state) (‘to be’).
 From the fuzziness of ICC with which the journey began in Hamburg, to "ICC 4all" as a powerful, inspiring and widely endorsed statement or ‘rallying cry’.

 The third conference “Building stronger communities through integrated community care” focused on how to engage communities as pro-active co-producers of their health and how care systems can support an assets-based approach to community development.
 Specifically, the conference examined how to enable the participation and engagement of communities in decision-making, including an examination of responding to different cultural contexts and the building of social capital.

-The conference “Towards people-driven care: engaging and empowering individuals, carers and families through integrated community care” will focus on examining the essential elements related to engaging and empowering people in the management of their own health and welfare in the context of where they live.
-This would include a focus on aspects that help people understand their talents and needs (e.g. health and care literacy, self-care, and access to health records).
+The conference “Towards people-driven care: engaging and empowering individuals, carers and families through integrated community care” focused on examining the essential elements related to engaging and empowering people in the management of their own health and welfare in the context of where they live.
+This includes a focus on aspects that help people understand their talents and needs (e.g. health and care literacy, self-care, and access to health records).